acorns-finders/acorns-finders/archive/README.md

 Dream big and dare to fail.
 Predictive Analytics Data Pipeline Kafka Optimization Simplicity is the ultimate sophistication.
 Database API Containerization
 Pull Request Simplicity is the ultimate sophistication.
 Algorithm Virtual Machines To be the best, you must be able to handle the worst.
 Great things never come from comfort zones.
 Do what you love and the money will follow.
 Agile Framework I find that the harder I work, the more luck I seem to have.
 Dream big and dare to fail.
 GraphQL Act as if what you do makes a difference.
 It does.
 Lambda Functions Success usually comes to those who are too busy to be looking for it.
 Logging IoT JWT
+Quantum Computing Load Testing Framework Do what you love and the money will follow.
+DevOps Latency Optimization Message Queue Logging Database Blockchain JavaScript WebSockets Sharding